Jubatian/rrpge-spec/specs/kcall.rst

 may contain the same User ID's if they reoccur on the network).

-The return of the kernel task has bit 15 set (indicating the task is finished), and on the lower bits the number of users found (0 - 256 inclusive).
-The target page is padded with zeros if less than 256 users are returned.
+The return of the kernel task has bit 15 set (indicating the task is finished), and on the lower bits the number of users found.

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 0x0720: Set network availability